jhpyle/docassemble/_docs/fields.md

 You can specify a default value using `default`:

 {% include side-by-side.html demo="choices-with-default" %}

+Another way to set a default is by adding `default: True` to the choice that you want to be the default.

+{% include side-by-side.html demo="choices-with-default-item" %}

+You can also provide help text for a radio button using `help`:

+{% include side-by-side.html demo="choices-with-help" %}

+These modifications can also be specified when building a list of choices using code:

+{% include side-by-side.html demo="choices-from-code" %}

 ## <a name="field with dropdown"></a>Multiple choice dropdown